Lighthouses of Djibouti

 - Île Maskali (2?)

 - Date unknown.
 Active; focal plane 24 m (79 ft); two white flashes every

 and other station buildings.
-Structures are seen at the far end of the island
+A distant view is available, the light is seen at the far end of the island

-photo and at the near end in another; Bing's satellite view suggests that the light is now on a tall mast.
+photo and at the near end in another, and Bing has a satellite view suggesting that the light is now on a tall mast.

 Located at the west end of an island about 5 km (3 mi) west of Île

 Moucha and 19 km (12 mi) north of Djibouti.
 Accessible only by boat.
 Site

 status unknown.
 ARLHS DJI-006; Admiralty D7276; NGA 30972.